-All project JSON files are in a template defined by Jsonnet files.
+All project JSON files in a template are defined by Jsonnet files.
 Jsonnet builds on JSON syntax, meaning that valid JSON is also valid Jsonnet.
 In addition, Jsonnet offers more language constructs, such as conditions, cycles, and variables.

 In addition to the standard Jsonnet functions, the following functions are also available: